What is a DNS server?

 Once you've followed the instructions below for your operating system, use our online Am I Mullvad tool to check that you are safe from DNS leaks.

-If you are using our VPN app for macOS, you don't need to do anything as DNS leak protection is always on.
+If you are using our VPN app, you don't need to do anything as DNS leak protection is always on.
 There is no option to disable it.

 It's worth noting that all our VPN servers hijack calls to our public DNS server and that the DNS requests are processed on a local non-logging DNS server installed on that VPN server.
 This is done to process requests faster and to leak less information to the internet.